AdesisNetlife/croak/README.md

 number of repositories.
 Each repository needs its automation configuration for development, testing or building stuff.

 Usually, this configuration tends to grow when your repository has an amount of different tasks and this configuration also tends to be very similar or redundant across different repositories in your project

 Continuous changing and improvement is a constant in any software project, so using Croak you can reduce dramatically your project automation configuration changing time by centralizing it

 You can see a complete example project structure using Croak [here][6]

-### Do I really need Croak?
+### Abstraction is the best choice?

-Abstraction is not always the best choice and some people hate it.
+Abstraction is not always the best choice and some people can hate it.
-Basically, an abstraction in software development tries to reduce notably the complexity  underlying details.
+Basically, an abstraction in software development tries to reduce notably the complexity, underlying details and gives more control

-With Croak you can provide an ideal level of abstraction for developers and, at the same time, you can offer the possibility to pass part of the abstraction, providing the desired level of responsibility to the developer
+With Croak you can provide an ideal level of abstraction for developers and, at the same time, you can offer the possibility to pass part of the abstraction, providing the desired level of responsibility to developers, so they want to keep all the stuff

 ## Current stage